 It seemed so simple to earn money and succeed as long as you didn't end up in jail.
 Step by step, you acquired property and built a real-estate empire.
 Sure, there was some advanced strategy involved to build hotels instead of houses, but you kept moving around the board.
 You probably made some adjustments to your gameplay based on the other players.
 The stakes didn’t seem overwhelmingly high (it was play money, after all).
 And you regularly passed “Go” and collected your $200 paycheck with no taxes or fees involved.

 Running a business used to be similar.
 It wasn’t as easy as moving around a gameboard, but it wasn’t rocket science either.
 You created and produced a solid product, priced it right, offered good customer service, made sales, and watched your bottom line grow.
-Sure, there were taxes, regulations, and competitors to deal with, but that was all manageable.
+Sure, there were regulations, competitors, and tax for professional services to deal with, but that was all manageable.
 Unfortunately for many businesses, the times they are a-changin'.

 Customers — all; Businesses — 0